ncolomer/MapPush/README.md

 ## MapPush demonstration
 ### Kesako?
 This web application draws realtime events on a geomap using the Comet/WebSocket protocols.
-It was created to illustrate the **Atmosphere** framework and its capabilities.
+It was created to illustrate the **Atmosphere** framework's capabilities and ease of use.

 User can trigger events by clicking on the map, and server can generate random events.
 A generated event (by either client or server) is delivered to each connected clients thanks to comet/websocket protocols.

 Web client and server both use the [Atmosphere Framework](https://github.com/Atmosphere/atmosphere) to handle and broadcast realtime events.
-The web client uses in addition the [Google Maps API v3](http://code.google.com/intl/fr-FR/apis/maps/documentation/javascript/) and the [jQuery](http://jquery.com/) libraries.
+In addition, the web client uses the [Google Maps API v3](http://code.google.com/intl/fr-FR/apis/maps/documentation/javascript/) and the [jQuery](http://jquery.com/) libraries.

 A demonstration video is available on [Youtube](http://www.youtube.com/watch?v=1Abv88t5igc).